mchomin/installments-calc/README.md

 # installments-calc
-This is solving non-trival problem of calculating equal repayments for daily accrued simple or compound interest.
+This is solving non-trival problem of calculating equal repayment for daily accrued simple or compound interest.
 The problem is non-trival because of different duration periods between the repayments and requires solving exponential equation.

 ## Parameters
 * capital - represents the initial lended capital